UCL/research-computing-with-cpp/07performance/sec01Complexity.md

 ### **Insertion Sort**

 Insertion sort is one of the easiest sorting methods.
 We'll sort from smallest to largest.
-We'll show an _out of place_ implementation because it is easier to visualise, but this can performed _in place_ (i.e. changing the elements of the list as we go instead of putting them in a new list).
+We'll show an _out of place_ implementation because it is easier to visualise, but this can be performed _in place_ (i.e. changing the elements of the list as we go instead of putting them in a new list).

 1. It starts with an unsorted list, and in our case an empty buffer to place the elements into.
 This buffer will store the sorted list at the end and has the property that *it is correctly sorted at every step*.
 Elements are placed into the output list one by one.
 Since it starts empty, the first element can go straight in.